MattKleinsmith/void-detector/README.md

         - Hypothesis: The difference in validation data is responsible for the drop in precision.
         - [x] Test hypothesis
             - [x] Test with Model 1
-                - Result: Train: 0.9091 (N: 329): Success
+                - Result: Train: 0.9091 (N: 329): Hypothesis confirmed
-- [ ] Merge void-detector repo with void-torchcv repo
+- [x] Merge void-detector repo with void-torchcv repo
 - [ ] Retrain Model 2
     - Result:
 - [ ] Dockerize